-All symptoms, medication side-effects and SAEs will be collected from participant daily diaries, calls to participants/Study Partners, medical records, notes reviews and RCGP data downloads.
+All symptoms, medication side-effects and SAEs will be collected from participant daily diaries, calls to participants/Study Partners, medical records, notes reviews, NHS Digital data extracts and RCGP data downloads.
 SAE information will be analysed as part of the interim and whole trial analysis and will be reviewed at each Data Safety & Monitoring Committee meeting.

-4.1 Procedures for Reporting Adverse Events and Serious Adverse Events
+4.1 Procedures for Reporting Adverse Events and Serious Adverse Events i.
+AE reporting

-The severity of events and symptoms will be assessed by participants in daily diaries on the following scale: minor problem/moderate problem/major problem.
-Serious Adverse Events (SAE), but not Adverse events (AE), will be assessed for causality and expectedness in the trial.
-A participant may voluntarily withdraw from treatment due to what he or she perceives as an intolerable AE.
+The severity of events and symptoms will be assessed by participants in daily diaries on the following scale: no problem/mild problem/moderate problem/major problem.